Today’s guide will teach you exactly what currency pairs are, including how and why they move.

 |AUD/USD||Australia / United States||Australia dollar / US dollar|

 |NZD/USD||New Zealand / United States||New Zealand dollar / US dollar|

 Every major currency pair includes the US dollar.
 So if you ever see a pair that doesn’t involve the USD, it isn’t a major.

-Everyone wants to trade the major pairs listed above.
-Mostly because, well, they’re the most popular, and who doesn’t want to put their money in the most traditional assets?
+Everyone wants to trade the Forex majors listed above.
+Mostly because they’re the most popular, and who doesn’t want to put their money in the most traditional assets?

 But here’s the thing…

-The majors are not the end all be all when it comes to trading Forex.
+The major pairs are not the end all be all when it comes to trading Forex.